bg bg

 Why Do Dogs Rub Their Faces With Their Paws?

 Why is your dog rubbing their face with their paws?
-Is it a behavior quirk or a sign of more serious trouble?
-Read on to learn more.
+Is it a behavioral quirk or a sign of more serious trouble?
+The answers might actually surprise you.

 writer-avatar

-Does your dog ever rub their faces with their paws?
-If so, you may have asked whether the unusual behavior is cause for concern or a simple attempt to scratch a nagging itch.
+Does your dog ever rub their face with their paws?
+If so, you may have asked whether the unusual behavior is cause for concern, maybe a seemingly innocent sign of a larger issue… or a simple attempt to scratch a nagging itch.

 From responding to emotional triggers to simply alleviating boredom, there are a few reasons why a dog might rub their face with their paws.
 Let’s explore some of the most common causes behind this familiar canine behavior.